• Skip to primary navigation

 • 1/4 teaspoon garlic powder

-• 1/4 teaspoon salt/pepper
+• 1/4 teaspoon fresh ground black pepper

 Instructions

-3. Use a piping bag, Ziploc bag, or simply spoon the yolk mixture into the egg whites.
-Top with a sprinkle of smoked paprika or green onions.
+3. Pipe yolk mixture: Use a piping bag, Ziploc bag, or use a spoon to portion the yolk mixture into the egg white shells.
+It does not have to be fancy!
+Top with a sprinkle of paprika, and any other toppings youโ€™d like (blue cheese crumbles, Ranch, celery leaf sprigs & sliced green onions).

 Notes